AdobeDocs/commerce-admin-developer/src/pages/pattern-library/staging-patterns/module.md

 ### Single Update View

-When a single update is scheduled, the module’s default height is the same as the Multiple Updates View.
+When a single update is scheduled, the module's default height is the same as the Multiple Updates View.
 Users can re-size the module, using the dragger at the bottom of the module.

 ![](../../_images/pattern-library/sc-Module-single update.jpg)